 That does not necessarily mean that your attorney will advise you to file a claim immediately.
 In some cases, your attorney may advise waiting until you have more time to recover from your injuries before filing a personal injury claim.
 Your attorney may also want time to review the circumstances that led to your accident and take a look at the evidence that will help establish the liable party or parties in your claim.

-What should I do to protect myself after an accident?
+What should I do to protect myself after a Boston accident?

 If you suffer serious injuries in an accident, the steps you take immediately after that accident can have a huge bearing on both your recovery and your future personal injury claim.